-- Use tampons or sanitary napkins: Read the instructions carefully or ask how to use tampons or sanitary napkins.
+- Use tampons or sanitary pads.
+Read the instructions carefully or ask how to use tampons or sanitary pads.

 - Always wash your hands before you put in a new tampon to prevent infection.
 Wash your hands after you change pads or tampons.

 - Change your pad or tampon about every 3 to 4 hours to keep the blood from soaking through your clothes.
 Change your tampon often to help prevent toxic shock syndrome (TSS).
 This rare condition is caused by a bacteria and may be related to leaving a tampon in for a long time.
-Alternate tampons and sanitary napkins during the day.
-Use sanitary napkins at night.
+Alternate tampons and pads during the day.
+Use sanitary pads at night.
 This may help prevent TSS.

 - Wrap toilet paper around the pad or tampon and throw it in the trash.
 Do not flush the pad or tampon down the toilet.
 It can block up sewer lines.

-- You change sanitary napkins or tampons more than once every 1 to 2 hours.
+- You change pads or tampons every 1 hour or more often.

 - You periods occur more often than every 21 days or less often than every 45 days.